-On consolidation, the assets and liabilities of operations in foreign currency are translated into euros at the rate of exchange prevailing at the reporting date and their statements of profit or loss are translated with monthly average exchange rates during the reporting period.
+On consolidation, the assets and liabilities of operations in foreign currency are translated into Euros at the rate of exchange prevailing at the reporting date and their statements of profit or loss are translated with monthly average exchange rates during the reporting period.
 The exchange differences arising on translation for consolidation are recognized in other comprehensive income (OCI).
 On disposal of a foreign operation, the component of OCI relating to that particular foreign operation is reclassified to profit or loss.
 OCI is disclosed as 'other components of equity' in Consolidated Statements of Financial Position.

-5. Notes to the cash flow statement
+4.4.5 Notes to the cash flow statement, cash, and cash equivalents

 The cash flow statement has been prepared using the indirect method for cash flows from operating activities.
 The cash disclosed in the cash flow statement is comprised of cash and cash equivalents.
 Cash comprises cash on hand and demand deposits.
-Cash equivalents are short-term bank deposits and money market investment funds and are not subject to a significant risk of changes in value with an original maturity of three month or less.
+Cash equivalents are short-term bank deposits that are readily convertible to a known amount of cash and are not subject to a significant risk of changes in value with an original maturity of three month or less.
 Interest paid and received is included in the cash from operating activities.

-6. Research and development
+4.4.6 Research and development expenses

 Research and development expenses comprise third party services, wages and salaries, cost of materials, intellectual property related expenses, depreciation and amortization of relevant equipment and intangibles as well as overhead.
-Research and development expenses mainly consist of costs for clinical trials and manufacturing of our clinical drug product, additionally costs have incurred by pre-clinical activities as well as basic research activities.
+Research and development expenses mainly consist of costs for clinical trials and manufacturing of the Company's clinical drug product, additionally costs are incurred by pre-clinical activities as well as basic research activities.